You pick up a hitchhiker!

 Then again, I’d always been the type of person that likes to do things the opposite way.

 I need gas.
-A few more miles after that, actually it may have been even ten or fifteen minutes after that, I stop at some gas station in the middle of nowhere near some lake in North Carolina.
+A few more miles after that, actually it may have been even ten or fifteen minutes after that, I stop at some gas station in the middle of nowhere near some lake in North Carolina (I later found out it was Lake James).
 As I pump my diesel, I notice the guy with the tire filling it up at the air station.
 Wait, what?
 No way this guy got here before me.
 He was walking, for God’s sake.

 I finish pumping my diesel and get in my dad’s Jetta (jeez, I didn’t even have my own car) and begin to exit the gas station.
 As I do, I see the guy with the tire walking back out of the gas station and he’s about to cross the street towards the exit to the highway.
 I guess whoever brought him here wasn’t taking him back.